KarthikSz/KarthikSz/README.md

 ### Hi there 👋
 I'm Karthik, currently pursuing my junior year in undergrad at NIT Trichy.
 My interests include web development and Data Science.

+Check out my resume @http://bit.ly/KS-resume

 <!--
 **KarthikSz/KarthikSz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.